oslabs-beta/Podz/README.md

 - kubectl (`https://kubernetes.io/docs/tasks/tools/`)
 - Minikube (`https://minikube.sigs.k8s.io/docs/start/`).

-You need to have containers up and running before continuing on.
-If you need project examples, go to [examples](#examples).
+Podz displays only user-made Kubernetes components and avoids the initial namespaces except 'default' ('kube-node-lease', 'kube-public', 'kube-system' are all hidden).
+If you need example projects, we have provided some in the [examples](#examples) section.

 ### Using Minikube